Coronavirus advice to doctoral students

-You can find useful advice and practical tips on coping with isolation and looking after your mental health from Mind.
+You can also find useful advice and practical tips on coping with isolation and looking after your mental health from Mind.

 And at the bottom of the page is a guide from Dr Zoe Ayres on working on your PhD remotely.

 Read advice from the BBC on Coronavirus: Five ways to work well from home and BBC Science Focus on successfully working from home in lockdown, as well as advice from My Whole Self on looking after yourself while working from home.